We may earn income from links in this post. Please read this Disclosure for details.

 As Colleen and I retraced the ghostly route up the slopes of Janitzio, we passed vendors selling charales or charalitos, tiny fish deep-fried, salted and served with salsa and lime.

-Passers-by eat the fish whole to fuel them along the walk.
-It’s 365 steps to the top of Janitzio Island and while not steep the climb is a bit of a workout.
+It’s 365 steps to the top of Janitzio Island.
+While not steep the climb is a bit of a workout.

 As we climbed upward, the 40-meter statue of José María Morelos, a hero of Mexico’s Independence loomed large at every bend.